 - Your FSA ID if you are completing your FAFSA online or through the mobile application.

-- Records of Untaxed Income, including, child support received, interest income, and veterans non-education benefits
+- Records of Untaxed Income, including, child support received

 - Records of Your Assets